Fink Road Sanitary Landfill

 A modern landfill is a site engineered to contain solid waste and prevent contamination of air and groundwater.
 A garbage dump is an unmanaged pile of refuse without control of environmental impacts or scavengers.

-The Fink Road Sanitary Landfill is a Class III landfill for nonhazardous municipal solid waste.
+The Fink Road Sanitary Landfill is a Class III landfill for the disposal of nonhazardous municipal solid waste.

 - 8:00 a.m. - 4:00 p.m., Monday through Saturday